karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 # 3.3 - Obtaining the async result without async await keywords

-- Alternative approach to subscribe to an async operation
+- `ContinueWith` is an alternative approach to subscribe to an async operation
 - `async` & `await` is easier to read, has less code and is less error prone

 ```cs